-“I know very well the problems that people with disabilities and their families face” Blagica Dimitrovska from CSO “Inkluziva” explained: “as I am one of them.”
+“I know very well the problems that people with disabilities and their families face” Blagica Dimitrovska from civil society organisation (CSO) “Inkluziva” explained: “as I am one of them.”

-Ms Dimitrovska is President at the Association for promotion and development of inclusive society – Inkluziva from Kumanovo, Macedonia, one of the 12 CSOs that the Westminster Foundation for Democracy is currently supporting through an EU funded project.
+Ms Dimitrovska is President at the Association for promotion and development of inclusive society – Inkluziva from Kumanovo, Macedonia, one of the 12 civil society organisations that the Westminster Foundation for Democracy is currently supporting through an EU funded project.
 By providing the CSOs with the skills they need to effectively lobby parliament for change we hope to bring real benefits to citizens lives in Macedonia.

 Inkluzia’s mission is to create conditions for an inclusive society through activities and projects that will improve the lives of people with disabilities and the families who support them.